Author

 Text LinkText Link

-To foster responsible corporate behaviour, a number of legislations targeted at supply chain due diligence are being created.
-Some examples are the German Supply Chain Act, Battery Regulation, and Corporate Sustainability Reporting Directive (CSRD).
-In this article we will discuss the latter.
+To foster responsible corporate behaviour, a number of legislations targeted at supply chain due diligence have been created.
+Some examples are the German Supply Chain Act, Battery Regulation, Corporate Sustainability Due Diligence Directive (CS3D), and Ecodesign for Sustainable Products Regulation (ESPR).

 What is the aim of the Corporate Sustainability Reporting Directive?